 In previous years, employees would work using the programs they had installed on their computer or the office server.
-However, in the past five or so years, cloud computing has now replaced this and allows them to access the same programs but directly through the internet.
+However, Cloud Computing has now replaced this and allows them to access the same programs but directly through the Internet.

 2: Cost savings